Mixed Freeze-In and Freeze-Out Histories and Dark-Sector Decays in a $\mathbb{Z}_4$ Two-Scalar Model: Cosmological Evolution and Phenomenology

-Dark matter produced in late decays can carry a non-thermal momentum distribution and behave as a ``warm'' subcomponent, potentially suppressing the matter power spectrum on small scales.
-Lyman-$\alpha$ forest data are sensitive to such effects, and the resulting constraints can be phrased in terms of the fractional abundance of the decay-produced component (see e.g.\ Refs.~\cite{Decant:2022, Viel:2013, Irsic:2017} and references therein).
-In our case, the relevant quantity is the fraction of dark matter originating from $S_B\to S_A S_A$ decays,
+Dark matter produced in late decays carries a non-thermal momentum distribution and may behave as a warm subcomponent, suppressing the matter power spectrum on small scales.
+The Lyman-\(\alpha\) forest is sensitive to such suppression, and the corresponding limits depend on the warm-component fraction, the decay time, and the daughter momentum distribution~\cite{Viel:2013,Irsic:2017,Villasenor:2023,Decant:2022}.
+A first diagnostic is the fraction of the final \(S_A\) abundance generated during the late decay-injection epoch.
+We define